HeliumAce/personal-site/methods/top-task-mapping.md

 order: 2
 ---

-This was a method I developed to help me understand the opportunities for machine learning at Atlassian.
-This method juxtaposed a set of top tasks against a future of work framework borrowed from the book "The Adaptation Advantage" by Heather E. McGowan and Chris Shipley.
-Through this exercise I was able to identify a POV on the opportunities for automation, atomization, and augmentation across Atlassian's key verticals.
-Below is a snapshot of the method and outputs.
+This method helped me understand the opportunities for deeper AI feature integration at Atlassian.
+By plotting top tasks against a future of work framework borrowed from "The Adaptation Advantage" by Heather E. McGowan and Chris Shipley, I identified clear automation and augmentation opportunities across Atlassian's key verticals.

+> 📫 Want to learn more about my methods or go deeper on a case study? <a href="https://linkedin.com/in/liamgreig">Get in touch</a>.

+## The framework

+The method maps each task across two axes:
+- **Task complexity:** Repetitive to Complex
+- **Outcome clarity:** Known to Ambiguous

+Repetitive tasks with known outcomes are prime candidates for automation.
+Complex tasks with ambiguous outcomes work better with human-led augmentation.
+Tasks in the middle can often be broken down into automatable and human-led components.

+## Key insights

+Running this framework against Atlassian's top tasks in late 2020 revealed four themes where human judgment remained essential:

+**Developing strategy** — Creating novel ideas that differentiate products from competition
+**Team cohesiveness** — Aligning teams on vision, motivating people, building relationships
+**Coordinating complex programs** — Multi-team coordination, risk management, cross-team alignment
+**Continuous learning** — Interpreting knowledge, decision making, fostering knowledge sharing culture

+*Note: These insights predate the current AI revolution.
+How do these themes hold up in 2025?*

 ## Knowledge management